 What to Do When a Parking Company Threatens Court Action

 Receiving a letter from a parking company or their solicitors threatening court action can be alarming.
-The language is often deliberately intimidating, designed to pressure you into paying.
-But understanding what this actually means -- and what your options are -- puts you in a much stronger position.
+The language is often formal and escalating in tone.
+But understanding what this actually means (and what your options are) puts you in a much stronger position.

 Understanding the Threat